WAR and NEUTRALITY – Should Christians Remain Neutral during War?

 Jehovah’s Witnesses believe that it is the Christian’s duty to remain “neutral” during warfare.
 In countries throughout the world, many have faced imprisonment and even death for their conscientious objection to bearing arms in war.

-In addition to allowing alternative service in 1918, the Watchtower encouraged Jehovah’s Witnesses to purchase “Liberty Bonds” which help funded the United States war effort for World War I:
+In addition to allowing alternative service in 1918, the Watchtower encouraged Jehovah’s Witnesses to purchase “Liberty Bonds” which helped fund the United States war effort for World War I:

 To minimize the backlash that this change in position could have on the Jehovah’s Witnesses who had been imprisoned for their inability to accept alternative service in exchange for combative service, the Watchtower printed positive feedback from imprisoned Jehovah’s Witnesses.